willsowerbutts/flash4/README.txt

 FLASH4 is a CP/M program which can read, write and verify Flash ROM contents to or from an image file stored on a CP/M filesystem.
 It is intended for in-system programming of Flash ROM chips on N8VEM Z80 and Z180 systems.

-FLASH4 is licensed under the The GNU General Public License version 3 (see included "LICENSE.txt" file)

 FLASH4 aims to support a range of Flash ROM chips.
 Ideally I would like to support all Flash ROM chips that are in use in Z80/Z180 N8VEM machines.
 If